stravo1/obsidian-gdrive-sync/README.md

 If you encounter any issues with the plugin, check the following:

 - Ensure that the plugin has been properly installed.
 - Ensure that the refresh token has been properly copied and pasted.
 - Ensure you have a good internet connection.
 - Check for any error messages in the Obsidian console and report the same by [creating an issue on GitHub](https://github.com/stravo1/obsidian-gdrive-sync/issues).
+- Attach Error Logs and Verbose Logs while creating an issue.
+You can enable logging in settings.

 If you need assistance or have questions, feel free to reach out by [creating an issue on GitHub](https://github.com/stravo1/obsidian-gdrive-sync/issues) or you can also [join the discord server](https://discord.com/invite/dPasX4Ac2P).